Draughts (board game café): History

-In October 2019, the Hackney café moved from under a railway arch in Haggerston to a building on Kingsland Road in Dalston, a venue that was twice the size of the previous establishment, able to house 180 guests and over 1000 games.
-The entry fee for non-members had been changed to allow four hours of gaming, instead of a full day.
+In October 2019, the Hackney café moved from under a railway arch in Haggerston to a building on Kingsland Road in Dalston, a venue that was twice the size of the previous establishment, able to house 180 guests and over 1,000 games.
+The entry fee for non-members was changed to allow four hours of gaming, instead of a full day.
+The Dalston location closed permanently in August 2025.

+In 2025, Draughts Stratford opened at 5 Aquatic Walk, London, E20 2AS.

+Popular Culture

+The YouTube channel No Rolls Barred (NRB) was filmed at Kingsland Road on the first floor and sponsored the channel from August 2021 to May 2023.